rsdoiel/rsdoiel.github.io/blog/2021/11/27/FreeDOS-1.3rc4-with-Qemu.md

     -hdb FD13FULL.vmdk
 ~~~

 And here is one for running it.
-In my run example I'm mounting the
-"bonus" FreeDOS CD too.

 ~~~
 #!/bin/bash